KeepFloyding/keepfloyding.github.io/_posts/2019-06-15-what-I-cannot-create.markdown

 layout: post
 title:  "i=0; i+=1"
 date:   2019-06-15 07:51:21 +0100
-categories: [Blogging]
+categories: [Blogging, Jekyll]
 tags : ['Jekyll', 'Github Pages']
 ---

-Hi there, welcome to my blog.
-I decided to start this blog to showcase my thoughts, notes and observations in my chosen field of expertise (data science and computational modelling).
-I hope to produce short posts that you will hopefully find informative and useful in accomplishing your own projects, whatever they be.
+Welcome to my blog!

-To check out my bio, please go the [about](\about) page.
+I decided to start this blog to showcase my thoughts, notes and observations in fields relevant to my work (data science, chemical engineering, programming and mathematical modelling).
+I hope to produce short posts that you will hopefully find informative and potentially useful in accomplishing your own projects, whatever they be.
+To check out my bio, please go the [About](\tabs\about) page.

-I am writing this blog in markdown using Jekyll and hosting it in GitHub pages.
-I can't recommend it enough.
-One of the best features is the ease and aesthetics of inserting code snippets such as the ones below.
+As a quick side note, I am writing this blog in `markdown` using Jekyll and hosting it on GitHub with Github Pages.
+For style, I am using the excellent Chirpy template developed by [Cotes](https://github.com/cotes2020/jekyll-theme-chirpy), which I can't recommend enough.
+One of the best features of blogging with Jekyll is the ease and aesthetics of inserting code snippets such as the ones below:

 {% highlight python %}
 def hello_world()